Anthropology

 Students are encouraged to learn more about opportunities and sources of support for undergraduate research in anthropology.

-Students in this concentration are also invited to explore the Certificate in Ethnography as a means to deepen and expand their interests in Sociocultural Anthropology through coursework in related academic units that engage with ethnographic methods and ethnography-informed scholarship, including (but not limited to): African American Studies, American Studies, Environmental Studies, Ethnicity, Race, and Migration (ER&M), History, History of Science and Medicine (HSHM), Political Science, Sociology, Urban Studies, and Women’s, Gender, and Sexuality Studies (WGSS).
+Students in this concentration are also invited to explore the Certificate in Ethnography as a means to deepen and expand their interests in sociocultural anthropology through coursework in related academic units that engage with ethnographic methods and ethnography-informed scholarship, including (but not limited to): African American Studies, American Studies, Environmental Studies, Ethnicity, Race, and Migration (ER&M), History, History of Science and Medicine (HSHM), Political Science, Sociology, Urban Studies, and Women’s, Gender, and Sexuality Studies (WGSS).

 Note: The Anthropology Department does not offer an independent concentration in linguistic anthropology.
-Students interested in linguistic anthropology may concentrate in sociocultural anthropology and consult with the DUS and appropriate faculty about choosing courses most relevant to their interests.
+Students interested in linguistic anthropology may concentrate on sociocultural anthropology and consult with the DUS and appropriate faculty about choosing courses most relevant to their interests.

 There are six required course credits that may be applied to this concentration.
 With DUS approval, similar courses taught in the department, or a related department or program, may substitute.
 The senior requirement is not one of the concentration requirements; however, seniors should consult with their senior thesis advisor to complete a thesis emphasizing the sociocultural subfield.
 Courses other than those listed below or tagged with departmental attributes (in YCS) may count with permission of the DUS.

-Concentration requirements:
+Concentration requirements

 • ANTH 303, the core research methods course, usually taken in the junior year.
 With DUS approval, a similar methods course taught in the Department, or a related department or program, may substitute.